bteapot/Trista-DPI/README.md

 Only images selected in this list will be processed.
 When only one image is selected, all its occurences are listed with corresponding document name and page number.

-Read-only files are marked with red dot and always ignored.
+Read-only files are marked with a red dot and always ignored.

 ### Backup